 High School Student Requirements

-High school student in their sophomore or junior year, but no later than the summer before their senior year.
+High school student in their freshman, sophomore, or junior year, but no later than the summer before their senior year.

 Graduate Research Assistant